 People with fair skin and light features are known to be at a higher risk of developing skin cancer, but that doesn’t mean everyone else isn’t susceptible, too.
 Skin cancer can affect anyone, no matter their age, skin color, or gender.
-Protecting your skin is a year-round battle, and it involves much more than just applying sunscreen.
-Keep reading with GentleCure to learn our top skin cancer prevention tips, below!
+Protecting your skin is a year-round effort that goes beyond sunscreen alone.
+Keep reading to explore GentleCure’s top skin cancer prevention tips.

 Choose a Higher SPF Sunscreen and Reapply Often